pith/docs/addons/supports/batch/getting-started.md

 # Create the application context

 We need to set up a Spring Batch environment.
-Spring files have to be in **resources/META-INF/spring** directory.

-application-context.xml:
+Spring files must be in the `META-INF/spring` classpath location and end with `-context.xml` to be automatically detected.
+The `application-context.xml` file:

     <beans xmlns="http://www.springframework.org/schema/beans"
            xmlns:batch="http://www.springframework.org/schema/batch"